robotlabvn/robotlabvn.github.io/_posts/2023-08-31-PathPlanning in Robotics.md

 **Main Goal:**

 - Learn the fundamental knownledge and mathmatical theory of Trajectory Generation in manipulator.
-- Demo Python code of path planning.
+- Demo Python code of Trajectory Generation.

 ## I. What is Trajectory Generation
 During robot motion, the robot controller receives a